nymexhub/PerlMemoPad/README.md

-# epweblog
+# My Perl Weblog
 #
-#
-Project about a mini-weblog, you can just publish notes or things like that developed in Perl
+Project about a mini-weblog, you can just publish notes or things like that developed in Perl & Mysql
 #